SD2E/api-user-guide/docs/authorization.md

 ---
 layout: page
-title: Authorization with the SD2E Tenant
+title: Authorize with the SD2E Tenant
 tagline:
 ---